European Exchange Rate Mechanism: New EU members

 On 1 May 2004, the ten national central banks (NCBs) of the new member countries became party to the ERM II Central Bank Agreement.
 The national currencies themselves were to become part of the ERM II at dates to be agreed.

 The Estonian kroon, Lithuanian litas, and Slovenian tolar were included in the ERM II on 28 June 2004; the Cypriot pound, the Latvian lats and the Maltese lira on 2 May 2005; the Slovak koruna on 28 November 2005.

 On 10 July 2020 it was announced that the Bulgarian lev (which had joined the EU on 1 January 2007) and Croatian kuna (which had joined the EU on 1 July 2013) would be included in the ERM II.

-These states (with the exception of Bulgaria) have all since joined the eurozone, and hence left ERM II: Slovenia (1 January 2007), Cyprus (1 January 2008), Malta (1 January 2008), Slovakia (1 January 2009), Estonia (1 January 2011), Latvia (1 January 2014), Lithuania (1 January 2015), and Croatia (1 January 2023).
+These states have all since joined the eurozone, and hence left ERM II: Slovenia (1 January 2007), Cyprus (1 January 2008), Malta (1 January 2008), Slovakia (1 January 2009), Estonia (1 January 2011), Latvia (1 January 2014), Lithuania (1 January 2015), Croatia (1 January 2023), and Bulgaria (1 January 2026).

 Current status

-As of January 2025, two currencies participate in ERM II: the Danish krone and the Bulgarian lev.
+As of January 2026, the Danish krone is the only currency participating in ERM II.
 The currencies of Sweden (the Swedish krona), the three largest countries which joined the European Union on 1 May 2004 (the Polish złoty, the Czech koruna, and the Hungarian forint), and Romania which joined on 1 January 2007 (the Romanian leu), are required to join in accordance with the terms of the applicable treaties of accession.

-Sweden has voted in a referendum to stay out of the mechanism, despite being expected to join by the ECB, since Sweden has no opt-out like Denmark.
+Sweden voted in a 2003 referendum to stay out of the mechanism, despite being expected to join by the ECB, since Sweden has no opt-out like Denmark.
 EU members are required to join the ERM by the Maastricht convergence criteria.
+Romania aims to meet the conditions to join the ERM II mechanism and enter the eurozone by the end of 2030.